HEPA Air Purifiers Vs Upgrading Your HVAC System

 How to Choose the Right Ventilation System to Reopen Safely

 In this article we will highlight the pros and cons of a HEPA air filtration system as compared to upgrades to your HVAC ventilation system.
-The decision for which is best depends upon your situation and what you are looking to achieve.
+The decision between HEPA air purifiers or HVAC updates depends on your situation and what you are looking to achieve.
 In some cases, a HEPA air purifier will be best and in others the HVAC.

 How to Achieve Good Indoor Air Quality

 The best guidance we have seen on improving indoor air quality comes from the EPA.

 There are three strategies: source control, ventilation and air cleaning.

 Source control means removing the source of the pollutant.
 For example, smoke outside instead of inside.
 What we see often is that source control is not possible.